Uralkali CEO moved to house arrest in Belarus - lawyer

 Russia said last week it expected Belarus to hand over Baumgertner soon, and the development came after the country's presidents and prime ministers discussed his arrest at separate meetings this week.

-Uralkali said on Thursday that 6,000 of its employees had signed an appeal to Belarusian President Alexander Lukashenko, asking for the release of their chief executive and expressing confidence in a swift resolution.

-"We all hope that the company's CEO will be released soon.
-I am sure that the support expressed by Uralkali's employees is of considerable importance under the current circumstances," acting chief executive Victor Belyakov said in a statement.

-Russian President Vladimir Putin met Lukashenko again on Thursday when the allies held joint military manoeuvres in Belarus and in Kaliningrad, a Russian outpost between Poland and Lithuania on the Baltic Sea.
+Russian President Vladimir Putin was due to meet his Belarussian counterpart Alexander Lukashenko again on Thursday when the allies hold joint military manoeuvres in Kaliningrad, a Russian outpost between Poland and Lithuania.

-But while Putin's spokesman said they may have discussed the situation surrounding Uralkali, their meetings produced no sign of an agreement to return Baumgertner to Russia.
-An expected joint appearance before reporters never materialised.

 Lukashenko has said he is ready to repatriate Baumgertner, but wants a change of ownership in Uralkali that would restore strong commercial links between Belarus and Moscow.

-Russian billionaire Mikhail Prokhorov's investment vehicle Onexim joined a list of potential bidders for a stake in Uralkali after China's sovereign wealth fund, China Investment Corp CIC.UL, acquired a 12.5 percent stake on Tuesday.
+Russian billionaire Mikhail Prokhorov's investment vehicle Onexim joined a list of potential bidders for a stake in Uralkali after China's sovereign wealth fund, China Investment Corp, acquired a 12.5 percent stake on Tuesday.

 Sources familiar with Kerimov's situation say the search continues for a buyer acceptable to both the Kremlin and Lukashenko who could act as a peacemaker, smoothing business and diplomatic ties between the ex-Soviet neighbours.

-Yet with a Chinese investor on board chances of restoring the cartel may have diminished, analysts say.
-Potash producers are increasingly selling direct rather than via alliances, pushing down prices by as much as a quarter.
+Yet with a Chinese investor on board chances of restoring the cartel may have diminished, say analysts.
+Potash producers are increasingly selling direct rather than via cartels, pushing down prices by as much as a quarter.

-(Reporting by Andrei Makhovsky; Additional reporting by Alessandra Prentice in Moscow and Alexei Anishchuk in Kaliningrad region, Russia; Writing by Lidia Kelly and Douglas Busvine; Editing by Dale Hudson and David Cowell)
+(Reporting by Andrei Makhovsky; Writing in Moscow by Lidia Kelly and Douglas Busvine, Editing by Timothy Heritage and Elizabeth Piper)